Guide on Business Registration In Ghana (RGD Name Search)

 A good economy is one of the factors that attract investors to establish businesses in a country.
 The growth of the Ghanaian economy over the years is a contributing factor to the influx of companies into the country.

-However, it is good to note that no business in Ghana can be legally recognised unless it is registered.
-This is the main reason why rdg name search is vital to aspiring business owners in the country.
+However, it is good to note that no business in Ghana can be legally recognized unless it is registered.
+This is the main reason why RDG name search is vital to aspiring business owners in the country.

 The first step in getting your business registered is to apply at the Registrar General Department (RGD).
-There are five different forms of business recognised by the law; they are:
+There are five different forms of business recognized by the law; they are:

 • Sole Proprietorship